Everybody poops—even pests.

 Like mouse droppings, rat droppings come with an array of health risks for both humans and pets, including, but not limited to leptospirosis, toxoplasmosis, tularemia, and roundworm.

-If you find droppings in your attic that happen to be dark brown or black in color, around ⅜ inches long and ⅛ inches in diameter, oblong in shape, and with rounded tips, it’s possible you’re dealing with a squirrel infestation.
+what does squirrel poop look like? almost black in color, larger than other rodent droppingsIf you find droppings in your attic that happen to be dark brown or black in color, around ⅜ inches long and ⅛ inches in diameter, oblong in shape, and with rounded tips, it’s possible you’re dealing with a squirrel infestation.

 Squirrel poop looks very similar to rat droppings, though it will usually have a greater diameter.
 Like the other pests mentioned, squirrel poop also comes with its own share of risks, including salmonella and leptospirosis.

-Roach Poop
+What Does Roach Poop Look Like?

-When it comes to finding cockroach droppings in your home, they’re really going to be in the most common nesting and feeding areas, which often includes the areas underneath or inside your kitchen or bathroom cabinets, in attics, and around large appliances, to name a few.
+When it comes to finding cockroach droppings in your home, they’re really going to be in the most common nesting and feeding areas, which often include the areas underneath or inside your kitchen or bathroom cabinets, in attics, and around large appliances, to name a few.

 It’s no secret that cockroaches will eat almost anything, including garbage and sewage, so as you can imagine, their droppings can carry a lot of disgusting pathogens you don’t want in your home which can cause allergies and trigger asthma attacks, among other health risks.
+To get rid of them as soon as possible, we strongly recommend working with a dependable roach exterminator.

 Don’t Get Pooped by Pests—Call Suburban Exterminating